Bar chord

-In music, a barre chord (also spelled bar chord) is a type of chord on a guitar or other stringed instrument played by using one finger to press down multiple strings across a single fret of the fingerboard (like a bar pressing down the strings).
+In music, a Bar chord (also spelled barre chord) is a type of chord on a guitar or other stringed instrument played by using one finger to press down multiple strings across a single fret of the fingerboard (like a bar pressing down the strings).

 Players often use this chording technique to play a chord that is not restricted by the tones of the guitar's open strings.
 For instance, if a guitar is tuned to regular concert pitch, with the open strings being E, A, D, G, B, E (from low to high), open chords must be based on one or more of these notes.
 To play an F♯ chord the guitarist may barre strings so that the chord root is F♯.

-Most barre chords are "moveable" chords, as the player can move the whole chord shape up and down the neck.
-Commonly used in both popular and classical music, barre chords are frequently used in combination with "open" chords, where the guitar's open (unfretted) strings construct the chord.
-Playing a chord with the barre technique slightly affects tone quality.
+Most bar chords are "moveable" chords, as the player can move the whole chord shape up and down the neck.
+Commonly used in both popular and classical music, bar chords are frequently used in combination with "open" chords, where the guitar's open (unfretted) strings construct the chord.
+Playing a chord with the bar technique slightly affects tone quality.
 A closed, or fretted, note sounds slightly different from an open, unfretted, string.
-Barre chords are a distinctive part of the sound of pop music and rock music.
+Bar chords are a distinctive part of the sound of pop music and rock music.

-Using the barre technique, the guitarist can fret a familiar open chord shape, and then transpose, or raise, the chord a number of half-steps higher, similar to the use of a capo.
-For example, when the current chord is an E major and the next is an F♯ major, the guitarist barres the open E major up two frets (two semitones) from the open position to produce the barred F♯ major chord.
+Using the bar technique, the guitarist can fret a familiar open chord shape, and then transpose, or raise, the chord a number of half-steps higher, similar to the use of a capo.
+For example, when the current chord is an E major and the next is an F♯ major, the guitarist bars the open E major up two frets (two semitones) from the open position to produce the barred F♯ major chord.
 Such chords are hard to play for beginners due to the pressing of multiple strings with a single finger.

-Etymology

-The term barre comes from the method of using the index finger to form a rigid "bar" across the strings.
-The original spelling "barré" is French, translating to "barred".
+Mastering the bar chord technique can be one of the most difficult challenges that a beginner guitarist faces.